ZkAGI/zkagi-agent-kit/README.md

 # ZkAGI x Solana Agent Kit

-A forked and modified version of the Solana Agent Kit to support verifiable & decentralized AI powers to agents using Solana Agent Kit
+An upgrade to the Solana Agent Kit to support verifiable & decentralized AI powers in Agents

 - ZkAGI x Solana Agent Kit is the all batteries loaded agent building framework
 - ZkAGI becomes the first to integrate a decentralized API alternative to Open AI on Solana Agent Kit